rmartinsanta/domjudge-automation/README.md

 # Domjudge Automation

 ## Recommemded OS
-We have installed and deployed several Domjudge instances using Ubuntu 18.04 LTS.
+We have installed and deployed several Domjudge instances using Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.
 Other distros may or may not work.

 ## Domjudge installation
 Run ./install-domjudge.sh and follow the provided steps in the script.